rssh/notes/2024_01_30_logic-monad-1.md

     inline def guard[M[_]](p: =>Boolean)(using CpsLogicMonadContext[M]): Unit
 ```

-Note that not all logical operations are better be represented as effects – for example monadic definition of `once` is simple and intuitive.
-Suppose we want to make an analog as effect with a signature `def cut[M[_]](using CpsLogicContext[M]: Unit`.
+Note that not all logical operations are better represented as effects – for example, the monadic definition of `once` is simple and intuitive.
+Suppose we want to make an analog effect with a signature `def cut[M[_]](using CpsLogicContext[M]: Unit`.
 In that case, we will need to extend our monad with scope construction, and in all, this operation will not be intuitive and understandable without explanation.

 Therefore,  both direct and monadic styles are helpful; it is better to have the ability to use both of these techniques when they are appropriate.
-It's why, in direct style API for dotty-cps-async, we have an `asynchronized` operator.
+It's why we have an `asynchronized` operator in direct style API for dotty-cps-async.

-##  Few examples ?
+##  Few examples?

 ### List all primes: